andruschka/baywatch/README.md

-# Baywatch (preview)
+# Baywatch

-	$npm install meteorite
-	$npm install meteor-npm
-	$cd /dir/to/baywatch/ && mrt

-This is a Tool for receiving Log- Messages via TCP (RsyslogD), parsing them with saved regexp. and saving to a MongoDB / monitoring them in your Web browser - IN REALTIME.
+This is a Tool for receiving log- messages from RsyslogD, parsing them with a saved regular- expression- setting and saving to a MongoDB / monitoring them in your browser - IN REALTIME.
 Made with Meteor.js <3
+(Demo app coming soon...)

-### Configuration for rsyslogd
+### Sample configuration for your rsyslogd
 	$ModLoad imfile
 	# Watch this file:
 	$InputFileName /usr/home/abc/foo.log